SumitBahl02/nlp_1/README.md

 ### NLP_1_1_1

-This is a Naturam Language Processing.
+This is a Natural Language Processing.